Book 1

 News Feed Service (used only during build feed)

-News Feed Cache (stores only <user_id> to <post_id> KV pairs)
+News Feed Cache (stores only <user_id> to <post_id> pairs to save space; get data from UserDB and PostDB)

 Chat System